Bulstrode River: Toponymy

 The term "Bulstrode" is linked to a river, a township, a street in Victoriaville, a municipality "Saint-Valère-de-Bulstrode" and a former name of a hamlet (today designated "hameau Defoy").
 The Bulstrode River merges with Nicolet River west of Victoriaville.
 The river drains the waters of the municipalities of Saint-Valère, Saint-Samuel and Victoriaville.
 The Bulstrod River crosses the township of the same name.

 Several hypotheses explain the origin of this name.
 This toponym evokes in particular the memory of the knight Richard Bulstrode (1610–1711), ambassador of England in the 17th century.
 He was the son of Edward Bulstrode (1588–1659), and spent his long life in the service of Charles I, Charles II, then James II.
 He also wrote memoirs which contributed to his popularity.
 The name of this river could also refer to a place designated "Bulstrode Park", in England, whose toponymic origin remains unclear.

 The toponym "Bulstrode River" was made official on December 5, 1968, at the Place Names Bank of the Commission de toponymie du Québec.

 Ecology

-In 1875, the Bulstrode River and the Nicolet River were recognized as one of the most noted streams for salmon, where he weighed an average of 18 to 24 pounds.
+In 1875, the Bulstrode River and the Nicolet River were recognized as one of the most noted streams for salmon, where they weighed an average of 18 to 24 pounds.